 While sunscreen is non-negotiable, additional protection can make a noticeable difference:

-For example, pairing your sunscreen with an antioxidant-rich serum such as the AgeLess 24/7® enhances skin resilience and speeds up recovery from oxidative stress.
+For example, pairing your sunscreen with a high quality antioxidant serum such as AgeLess 24/7® enhances skin your skin's resilience and speeds up skin barrier recovery from oxidative stress.

 For more scientific insight, see this detailed guide by Harvard Health [3]